8 Bizarre New Years Eve Traditions in Panama

 EAT 12 GRAPES: As you eat 12 grapes at midnight, you should make a wish for the New Year.
 They also say that the grapes will predict what kind of year you will have.
 If your 4th grape is sour, April may be a bad month.
 But if you get a sweet grape, that month will be a sweet experience.

 The lottery is very popular in Panama.
-At midnight, you should spit out the grape seeds and then count the number of seeds in each grape.
+You should spit out the grape seeds at midnight and then count the number of seeds in each grape.
 These will be your lucky lottery numbers.

 NEW YEARS RESOLUTIONS: Writing down at least 7 New Year’s resolutions is customary in Panama.
 These could be things you want to happen or things you want to not happen in the New Year.
 Many Panamanians believe that writing the resolutions and carrying them throughout the year makes them much more likely to come true.